ccmucdenver/ccm-docs/docs/updates.md

 Please contact jan.mandel@ucdenver.edu with any questions.

+## 2022/05/28

+All clusters operate normally.

+Nodes math-alderaan-c[01,05,09,13,17,21,25,29] and math-alderaan-h02 are offline.

+All nodes showis as available can be used at full load.

 ## 2022/05/27

 * Work on power distribution was completed for the day about 1pm.
 No jobs were cancelled.
 1/4 of compute nodes are temporarily offline to prevent overload.
 The rest operates normally.